jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (1) This section applies to the following persons:
   (a) any constable; and
   (b) any Customs officer; and
-  (c) any officer or employee of the New Zealand Security Intelligence Service; and (d) any employee of the Department of Corrections and any other employee exercising powers or functions under the Corrections Act 2004; and
+  (c) any employee of the New Zealand Security Intelligence Service; and (ca) any employee of the Government Communications Security Bureau; and (d) any employee of the Department of Corrections and any other employee exercising powers or functions under the Corrections Act 2004; and
   (e) any lawyer or agent—
     (i) giving legal advice in relation to an intimate visual recording; or